Turn concepts into precision-engineered products with RapidDirect’s end-to-end expertise.

 This article aims at discussing the various injection molding parts defects and causes.
 It also sheds light on the various things you can do to fix them.

-Injection Molding Defects, Causes, and Solutions
+Common Injection Molding Defects, Causes, and Solutions

-Some injection molding defects can be very difficult to address.
+Some injection plastic molding defects can be very difficult to address.
 These defects can be caused by several reasons.
 It could be a result of the molding process, materials used, maintenance, or storage conditions.

 Preventing plastic molded part defects can be as easy as adjusting the injection molding process.
 It could also help to replace production equipment or redesign mold tooling.
 Let’s check out the several injection molding defects and causes, as well as the solutions.